Who you should tell about Carer Support Payment

 Learn more about disability premiums at GOV.UK.

 Before you apply for Carer Support Payment, discuss your application with the person you care for, if possible.
+Or with their representative if they have one.
 Explain how your application may affect their benefits.
-For example, their severe disability premium will stop automatically.
+For example, their severe disability premium will stop.

-You also need to tell them that they need to tell their local council about your Carer Support Payment award if they get:
+They'll also need to let their local council know about your Carer Support Payment award if they get:

 • Housing Benefit